-Bolton Priory, a Historic Abbey
+Bolton Priory, A Historic Abbey

-There has been an abbey here since 1155, founded by the Augustinian Friars (also known as the Black Canons).
-The Friars controlled a massive estate, made wealthy by sheep farming and lead mining but, like many monasteries across England, the Priory was dissolved by Henry VIII in 1539 and gradually fell into disrepair.
+One of many abbeys in Yorkshire, Bolton Priory was founded by the Augustinian Friars (also known as the Black Canons) in 1155.
+The Friars controlled a massive estate, made wealthy by sheep farming and lead mining.
+However, like many monasteries across England, the Priory was dissolved by Henry VIII in 1539 and gradually fell into disrepair.

 The whole of the Priory and the woodlands are now owned by the Duke of Devonshire’s Chatsworth Estate.
-They include more than 80 miles of footpaths, but we only had time to note the children’s Welly Walk (an adventure trail) and the ominous sounding Valley of Desolation (site of a great storm and now a nature trail) before heading up to Strid Wood.
+They include more than 80 miles of footpaths, but I only had time to note the children’s Welly Walk (an adventure trail) and the ominous sounding Valley of Desolation (site of a great storm and now a nature trail) before heading up to Strid Wood.

 The Strid is a place where the River Wharfe becomes very narrow and the water very fast.
 There are warning signs everywhere telling people not to try to jump from one side to the other.
-I wasn’t tempted to jump, but I did climb carefully over the slippy rocks to photograph the water.
+I wasn’t even tempted to jump, but I did climb carefully over the slippery rocks to photograph the water.